crowdanalyzer/terraform-aws-vpc/README.md

 - **[bastion-host](./modules/bastion-host/)**: Creates an EC2 instance in a public subnet to provide access to instances in a private subnet.

+- **[route53-zone](./modules/route53-zone/)**: Creates a Route53 private hosted zone to be used for internal DNS records.
+These DNS records can be attached to machines and LBs in private subnets & VPCs.

 ---

 ## How do you use a module?